5. Classes

 } else {

-// $objectAttributes represents the first-level attributes of the class
+// $objectAttributes represents the 1st level attributes of the class

 $attributes += $objectAttributes;